 'I felt exposed,' alleged victim tells former medic's court martial hearing

-GATINEAU, Que. - Two women accusing a former military medic of breach of trust told a military tribunal Monday they thought they were being seen by a doctor when he allegedly told them he needed to examine their breasts.
+Two women accusing a former military medic of breach of trust told a military tribunal Monday they thought they were being seen by a doctor when he allegedly told them he needed to examine their breasts.
+There were no introductions when they arrived for what they thought were routine medical checkups prior to joining the Canadian Forces, both women testified.

 |Title